 Graduate Certificate Program Participants

 The NDU CIC does not accept transfer credits from outside institutions.
 CIC courses taken for non-credit may not be used to fulfill certificate requirements.
-Eligible courses may be used to fulfill requirements across multiple certificate programs.
+Eligible courses may not be used to fulfill requirements across multiple certificate programs.
 All coursework applied toward a certificate must be completed within four years of program admission.

 Master of Science Program Participants

 To be counted toward the degree all coursework must be completed within five (5) years, which begins with the start of the first course applied to the student’s program.
 The NDU CIC does not accept transfer credits from outside institutions.
 CIC courses taken for non-credit may not be used to fulfill requirements.